Veggies Fruits & Herbs Webtrax Admin Veggies Fruits & Herbs Webtrax Admin

 The warm-season stars of a summer garden are beans (both bush and pole varieties), cucumbers, summer squash, winter squash, and melons.
 These crops want heat, good drainage, and consistent moisture—give them that and they'll produce prolifically.
 On the herb side, basil, dill, and cilantro are summer staples, but keep in mind that cilantro bolts quickly in heat, so succession sow it every two to three weeks to keep a steady supply coming.

 For greens in summer, forget spinach and head lettuce—they'll bolt before you can harvest them.
-Instead, lean into the heat-tolerant alternatives: Swiss chard, young kale leaves, Malabar spinach, amaranth, and purslane all thrive when the temperature climbs.
+Instead, lean into the heat-tolerant alternatives: Swiss chard, young kale leaves, Red Malabar spinach, amaranth, and purslane all thrive when the temperature climbs.
 They're not always the most glamorous greens, but they're productive and nutritious when most other greens have given up.
 View our blog post Leafy Greens Planting Calendar

 Watering and Feeding Tips